AACN-REACT/C-vsJavascript/README.md

  include the Roselyn Compiler.
 Bear in mind that it is not included with .NET framework which uses an older compiler.</p>
  <p> Roselyn, unlike the older c# compiler , is open-source and extendable</p>

+ Roselyn will take the source code and compile it down to a CIL (Common Intermeidate Language), otherwise known as an 'assembly'.
+The assembly will have an extension of *.dll* or _.exe_ .
+The CLR (Commonn Language Runtime) further uses a technique of _Just-In-Time_(JIT) compilation at runtime to convert the CIL into machine code.
+The JIT compiler may perform optimizations of the code as well as only compiling the code when needed.

+ ### Javascript

+ Javascript is known as an _interpreted_ language rather than a compiled language.
+The transformation of the source code happens at runtime.
+ <p>As we mentioned, there are a multitude of Javascript runtimes, that are otherwise be known as Javscript Engines.</p>
+ H